The Power of Social, and Serving Overseas Consumers

 These days, businesses are increasingly expanding into less-competitive “blue ocean” international markets to serve new customers, and discover untapped and robust revenue streams.
 The smartest companies are doing this online, using websites offered in those new consumers’ languages of choice.

 But it's been our experience that expanding companies often overlook a key component to success in these digital markets: social media.
 Engaging global consumers via social channels does more than drive traffic to a company's in-market social accounts.
-It also directs them to a company's localized websites-which directly leads to more engagement and sales.
+It also directs them to a company's localised websites-which directly leads to more engagement and sales.

 We all know that social media engagement is considered "table stakes" in primary markets such as the U.S., the UK and other Western countries.
 But social adoption is through the roof in emerging markets.
 Read on to discover how social networks are reinventing communication and commerce in emerging markets-and how you can tap into this movement to better serve global customers.